frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeCoreWebVitalsOverview.md

 ![Core Web Vitals Overview Dashboard](CoreWebVitalsOverview-0.png)

-The dashboard header section has two filters that you can apply to your Core Web Vitals Overview Dashboard:
+The dashboard header section has four filters that you can apply to your Core Web Vitals Overview Dashboard:
 - AppName - List of applications currently monitored by Dynatrace.
 Select the application to filter the dashboard for any application.
 - ActionType - You have three options: Entry, Exit or All.
 Selecting the first variable will filter the dashboard for entry (Landing) user actions.
 Selecting the second variable will filter the dashboard for exit user actions.
 Selecting the third option will examine all user actions.
+- TimeShift - Value in days used by metrics to compare against.
+For example, a value of 7 will compare the KPI based on the current timeframe and compare that value to the same timeframe shifted by 7 days.
+- BrowserType - Select the browser type (i.e. Desktop Browser) to filter the dashboard.

 ![Core Web Vitals Overview Dashboard](CoreWebVitalsOverview-1.png)

 The top section is called the KPI banner.
 This section has the following KPIs: